Portable sawmill: History

 Arguably, as once used in early Canadian forest logging, the donkey engine was one of the earliest portable sawmills.
 It was used to winch and haul log booms across lakes and water, then winch itself across land or water to its next site, and finally it would be reconfigured to run a saw to mill the timber.

 The first dedicated portable sawmills were typified by the "One Man Farmer's Sawmills" that featured large circular blades and were marketed during the early twentieth century by companies like Sears, Montgomery Ward and JC Penney.
 These mail-order examples were "private label" machines manufactured by the Belsaw Company.
 Another company that built such mills was the American Sawmill Machinery Company.
 Many early sawmills were designed to be belt-driven from a steam traction engine (which could also be used to transport the saw).

-Prior to the advent of the portable mill, small-scale sawmills were generally cobbled-together affairs constructed and operated by (almost always) two men with a penchant for tinkering.
-This was, and remains, a traditional occupation for Amish men; unlike most mechanical systems, small sawmills typically do not use electricity.